MicrosoftDocs/azure-stack-docs/azure-managed-lustre/create-file-system-templates.md

 <!--STATUS: Ported as is from private preview content.
 Only titles have been updated.-->

-You can automate Azure Managed Lustre file system creation by using Azure Resource Manager (ARM) templates.
+You can automate Azure Managed Lustre file system creation by using Azure Resource Manager templates.
 This article explains the basic procedure and gives examples of the files you'll need.

 [Learn more about Azure Resource Manager templates](/azure/azure-resource-manager/templates/)

-This article gives examples of two different methods for creating ARM templates:
+This article gives examples of two different methods for creating Azure Resource Manager templates:

-* Use JSON to create ARM templates directly.
+* Use JSON to create Azure Resource Manager templates directly.
 Read [JSON template syntax](/azure/azure-resource-manager/templates/syntax) for details.

 * Use [Bicep](/azure/azure-resource-manager/bicep/overview?tabs=bicep), which uses simpler syntax to supply the information.
-When you deploy the template, the Bicep files are converted into ARM template files.
+When you deploy the template, the Bicep files are converted into Azure Resource Manager template files.
 Read [Bicep documentation](/azure/azure-resource-manager/bicep/) for details.

 Read [Comparing JSON and Bicep for templates](/azure/azure-resource-manager/bicep/compare-template-syntax) for help understanding your options.